Kydonia: Mycenean Period

+Iron Age

+Archaeological evidence from the Early Iron Age and Archaic Era is limited.

 In 429 BC, during the Peloponnesian War, Kydonia was attacked by the Athenians after the accusations of Nikias from Gortyna for pro-Spartan policy.

 In 343 BC the city was besieged by Phalaikos and his army of mercenaries after his failed attempt to capture Lyttus.
 He was killed from a lightning strike that burnt his siege engines.

+Hellenistic Period

-In the Hellenistic period times Kydonia took part in the struggle for domination among the cities of Crete.
+In the Hellenistic period, Kydonia took part in the struggle for domination among the cities of Crete.
 At the end of the 3rd century BC a peace treaty with Aptera was signed.

 During the Lyttian War In 220/219 BC both cities joined the alliance of Oreioi (in which Polyrrhenia was a member) and canceled the one with Knossos.
 Aggressive policy led to the capture of Phalasarna (184 B.C.E) and 14 years later that of Apollonia, an action criticized by Polybius since they were allies.

+The Greeks associated Kydonia with the quince fruit, and the word "quince" ultimately originates in the Greek for "Kydonian apple".

+Roman Period

 In 69 BC the Romans under Quintus Caecilius Metellus Creticus, after the failed attempt of Marcus Antonius Creticus, invaded Crete.
 The Cretan general Lasthenes confronted them in the battle of Kydonia, where he lost and retreated.
 This outcome forced Cretan general Panares to capitulate to the Romans and deliver them the city without resistance.

 The coins of the city-state depict Kydon either as an infant suckling a female Cretan hound or as an archer stringing his bow, accompanied by his dog.

-The remaining base from the Hellenistic wall can be seen below the Byzantine wall of Kastelli hill.
+The remaining base from the Hellenistic wall can be seen below the Byzantine wall of Kastelli Hill.
 Rescue excavations have discovered Hellenistic facilities below buildings of the modern city.

-Roman, Late Roman and Byzantine periods

 After the battle of Actium (31 BC) Augustus set Kydonia free for its assistance to him.
-Cydonians are mentioned in book 12 of the Aeneid, where their excellent bow skills are used in an extended Virgilian simile describing the Fury's descent to Juturna.
+Kydonians are mentioned in book 12 of the Aeneid, where their excellent bow skills are used in an extended Virgilian simile describing the Fury's descent to Juturna.
+The editors of the Barrington Atlas of the Greek and Roman World suggest that the city also bore the name Apollonia (Ἀπολλωνία, Apollōnía) at some point.

+Late Antiquity

 In 365 the city must have been affected by the earthquake that devastated many cities of Crete.
 The Episcopate of Kydonia is referred in many ecclesiastical documents.
-The earlier is in 381 when Kydonius the bishop of Kydonia takes part in the First council of Constantinople.
+The earliest is in 381 when Cydonius the bishop of Kydonia takes part in the First council of Constantinople.
 The prosperity of the city during Late Roman times is illustrated by the mosaics of houses found near Agora Square.
 Roman workshops have been found in some parts of the modern city.
-Material from the urban architecture of the ancient city was used for the construction of Kastelli hill's Byzantine wall.
+Material from the urban architecture of the ancient city was used for the construction of Kastelli Hill's Byzantine wall.